Retirement Accounts

 • Individual wages, salaries, commissions, bonuses, and other amounts paid to you for your labor, generally any amount shown in Box 1 of your Form W-2;

-• Net earnings from your business, minus any deduction allowed for contributions made to retirement plans on your behalf and further reduced by 50% of your self-employment taxes, if you are self-employed or a partner in a partnership; and/or
+• Net earnings from your business, minus any deduction allowed for contributions made to retirement plans on your behalf and further reduced by 50% of the your self-employment taxes, if you are self-employed or a partner in a partnership; and/or

 • Money related to divorce, such as alimony, child support, or a settlement.